largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

     <!-- Gitalk end -->
     ```

-    E.g., I wanted to have a comment section at the end of each post and the "Archives" page.
+    E.g., I wanted to put a comment section at the end of each post and the "Archives" page.
 So I pasted the above code at the end of `/_layouts/post.html` and `/page/0archives.html`.

 To view the resulting comment sections at this step:
 1. Follow step 11 to push to GitHub.